Raphael Hayyim Isaac Carregal: Biography

-and singing in a "fine and melodious" voice.
-Thus impressed by Carigal, Stiles invited him and Aaron Lopez, a respected local Jewish merchant, to his home on March 30, 1773.
-The two immediately hit it off; according to Stiles' records they met 28 times before Carigal's departure six months later, to discuss a wide variety of topics ranging from the politics of the Holy Land to the mysticism of the Kabbalah.
-Carigal also tutored Stiles in the Hebrew language, to the point that they were to correspond extensively in Hebrew after Carigal's departure.
+and singing in a "fine & melodious" voice.
+Thus impressed by Carregal, Stiles invited him and Aaron Lopez, a respected local Jewish merchant, to his home on March 30, 1773.
+The two immediately hit it off; according to Stiles' records they met 28 times before Carregal's departure six months later, to discuss a wide variety of topics ranging from the politics of the Holy Land to the mysticism of the Kabbalah.
+Carregal also tutored Stiles in the Hebrew language, to the point that they corresponded extensively in Hebrew after Carregal's departure.

 Carregal appears to have written only two brochures (both sermons), published in Newport in 1773.
 The published sermons are the first Jewish sermons published in the United States.

+Carregal died in Barbados on May 19, 1777, and his trilingual gravestone still survives in the Nidhe Israel cemetery.
+Elias Daniels reported in 1872 that "He remembered to have seen on the Stone several designs representing the Haham as a Baal Tekihu", but only inscriptions remain.